undergrad-partner-school

 Admissions

-Knowing as much as possible about the school's criteria for admission maximizes your chances of getting admitted.
-Here are the most essential facts you need to know about admission policy and requirements at The University of Kansas.
+If you learn as much as possible about the institution's criteria for admission, your chances of getting accepted will significantly improve.
+Here are the most important information you need to know about admission policy and requirements at The University of Kansas.

-According to the newest information reported, this institution uses standardized test scores for admission and it admitted 14,234 in 2023.
-The University of Kansas has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the newest data, this institution uses standardized test scores for admission and it admitted 20,905 in 2025.
+The University of Kansas has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the student.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The ACT composite average score for all the admitted students in 2023 was 24 while the average GPA was 3.66.
+The average ACT score for all the enrolled students in 2025 was 24 while the average GPA was 3.68.
 That means that you need a GPA that's above average in order to get into The University of Kansas; the same goes for your ACT score.

 Retention Rate

-The freshman retention rate for The University of Kansas was 85% in 2023, reflecting the superb quality of the educational programs at this institution.
+The freshman retention rate for The University of Kansas was 86% in 2025, demonstrating the exceptional quality of the educational experience at this institution.

 Student Body

-Making the decision of which school is the optimal place for you is not simple.
-You can have a better understanding of the school's culture and way of life by learning more about the student body.
+It is always challenging to figure out which school is best for you.
+You can get a better insight into a school's culture and life by learning more about its student body.

 Main Student Body